 - Can be used as a registered address

-How does a virtual address work exactly?
+How does a virtual mailbox work exactly?

 If the concept of virtual addresses is new to you, then it can be a little confusing.
 But to put it simply, it works like this: